lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 In other words, the $\mathrm{PMul}$ function takes as input a plaintext $c$ and an encryption of $m$ and outputs an encryption of $c\cdot m$.

+Importantly, these homomorphic operations operate only on ciphertexts and do not receive the secret key $\mathbf{s}$ as an input.

 We will add these operations to our library by implementing the following
 methods: